Curettage and electrodesiccation

-Curettage and electrodessication (or cautery) is used to treat some BCCs and squamous cell carcinoma in situ (Bowen’s disease).
-It is usually done by a dermatologist.
+Curettage and electrodesiccation (also known as cautery) is used to treat some basal cell carcinomas (BCCs), small squamous cell carcinomas (SCCs), and areas of SCC in situ (Bowen’s disease).
+This may be done by a GP or dermatologist.

 How it’s done